EMazarakis/Generative-AI-in-Graphics/README.md

 5. positional task: The prompt is used to examine the ability of image generation systems to generate images with accurate positional information.
 6. faces task: The prompt is used to examine the ability of image generation systems to generate images with accurate facing information.

+## Assessment
+### Qualitative Assessment
 Each task type contains 12 prompts.
 Our evaluation protocol consists of human ratings.
 For each prompt, the rater is shown images which are from DALLE-2, from Stable Diffusion, and from Pix-Art-α.
 The human rater will be asked one question:
-1. The image represents the caption: [Text Caption]?
+1. How well does the image represent the text caption: [Text Caption] ?
    - Question subjectively evaluates image-text alignment.

 For each question, the rater is asked to select from rating between 1(worst) and 5(best).

-The scores from different raters will be aggregated and then score it in a percentage value which will be presented in the form of a graph.
+We aggregate scores from 17 raters, the evaluated images were 432 (17 raters x 3 models x 2 sizes x 6 tasks x 12 prompts = 7344 ratings)

 :point_right: To see and download the prompts of the benchmarking you can go to: [Benchmarking](Benchmarking/benchmark.csv).